PhilippMartinRWTH/io_roofline/README.md

 ## Data
 The data/ directory contains all measurement data relevant for the submission and a plotting script to create different plots.
-Each entry in the sorted.csv file corresponds to the averages of 10 mdtest runs.
+Each entry in the filesystems.csv file corresponds to the averages of 10 mdtest runs.
+The entries in openfoam.csv correspond to the results found in the darshan files in the data/darshan directory

 ## SLURM Scripts
 The slurm_scripts directory contains sample scripts of how the data was generated.